 1. OMEN X 25

 When the second season of the Overwatch League first started everyone was a bit confused as to what kind of monitor the players were using on stage.
 We could all see that it was an OMEN monitor, but as far as we could tell they didn't offer a 240Hz model like the one the players were using.
 After some research it became clear that the players were using a 240Hz version of a 'regular' 144Hz OMEN monitor that wasn't yet released when the second season of OWL debuted.

-Not too long ago HP OMEN released the X 25, and while it’s not yet widely available everywhere in the world it is now finally available to the public.
-Do be wary though: HP OMEN also produces a nameless (as far as we can tell that one’s just called the ‘OMEN BY HP 25 display’) 144Hz monitor that, apart from a few details, looks exactly like the X 25.
-So if you’re on the hunt for this particular monitor make sure that you’re getting the right model and not the older 144Hz version.
+A little after that HP OMEN released the X 25, which is now finally available to the public.
+Do be wary though: HP OMEN also produces a nameless (as far as we can tell that one's just called the 'OMEN BY HP 25 display') 144Hz monitor that, apart from a few details, looks exactly like the X 25.
+So if you're on the hunt for this particular monitor make sure that you're getting the right model and not the older 144Hz version.

 Aside from this it's definitely a very nice gaming display, and while additions like the ability to draw a crosshair on the monitor itself (for those crisp no scopes) might not be the most useful features for Overwatch it does show that HP have also thought of the little things with this monitor.

 If you want to use the same monitor as literally every professional in the Overwatch League this should be the one you buy.
 Pro players wouldn't be content using a subpar product though, so it's not like this is only worth it for OWL fans.
 A sleek looking display with G-Sync and a 240Hz refresh rate is nothing to sneeze at, so if you like what you've read about this monitor you shouldn't be afraid to get that wallet out.
 There's also a FreeSync version of this monitor available, by the way.
 That one's called the X 25F.